westerndigitalcorporation/zonedstorage.io/docs/tools/libzbc.md

 *libzbc* provides functions for discovering the zone configuration of a zoned device and for accessing the device.
-Accesses to the device may result in changes to the condition, attributes or state of device zones (such as write pointer location in sequential zones).
-These changes are not internally tracked by *libzbc*.
+Accesses to the device may result in changes to the condition of the device zone, the attributes of the device zone, and the state of device zone (such as the write pointer's location in sequential zones).
+These changes are not tracked internally by *libzbc*.
 That is, *libzbc* is stateless.

-The functions provided to obtain the device zone information only make a "snapshot" of the zone condition and state when executed.
-It is the responsibility of applications to implement tracking of the device zone changes such as the increasing write pointer position of a sequential zone after the completion of write requests to the zone.
+The functions that are provided to obtain the device zone information make a "snapshot" of the zone condition and state only when executed.
+It is the responsibility of applications to implement tracking of the device zone changes (such as the increasing write pointer position of a sequential zone after the completion of write requests to the zone).

 ## Library Functions

-All *libzbc* functions, since version  5.0.0, use a 512 bytes sector unit for reporting zone information and as the sector addressing unit for device accesses regardless of the actual device logical block size.
+All *libzbc* functions since version 5.0.0 use a 512-byte sector unit for (1) reporting zone information and (2) as the sector addressing unit for device accesses, regardless of the actual device logical block size.
 This unification in the unit used by all functions can simplify application development by hiding potential differences in logical block sizes between devices.
-However, application programmers must be careful to always implement accesses (read or write) to the device aligned to the device logical block size.
-Furthermore, on host managed zoned devices, write operations to sequential zones must be aligned to the device physical block size.
+However, application programmers must be careful always to implement accesses (read or write) to the device that are aligned to the device's logical block size.
+Furthermore, on host managed zoned devices, write operations to sequential zones must be aligned to the device's physical block size.

-The main functions provided by *libzbc* are as follows.
+The main functions provided by *libzbc* are as follows:

 <center>